 Influenza is here!
 We want to ensure you know everything and anything about influenza, how to prevent it, and how to best treat this viral infection if your child comes down with it.
 The flu is often perceived as a mild sickness, although it can turn out to be much, much more.
-The best way to prevent the flu is to get a flu shot, but other measures can be taken.
+The best way to prevent this illness is to get a flu shot, but other measures can be taken.
 We know you care about the health of your kids and we do too!

 Every year millions of people are affected by influenza.
 Most manage to fight it off, but in some cases, while your immune system is weak, the flu can lead to other deadlier diseases such as pneumonia and sepsis.
-The flu is a contagious respiratory illness that mainly causes fatigue, headaches, runny nose, congestion, cough, muscle aches, and a fever.
+This illness is a contagious respiratory illness that mainly causes fatigue, headaches, runny nose, congestion, cough, muscle aches, and a fever.
 People that have the flu are most contagious for the first four days of having been sick.

-There are many ways to prevent the flu, and many steps can be taken along with getting a flu shot.
-Obviously, the first step is to have a flu shot.
+There are many ways to prevent the flu, and many steps can be taken along with getting a shot.
+Obviously, the first step is to have a shot.
 We recommend that everyone 6 months and older should get one.

 There are different types of flu shots, which one you get will depend on your age.
-A flu shot has many benefits.
+A shot has many benefits.
 For example, for those with cardiac problems, a flu shot can lower the risk of problems associated with the heart.
-Women that are pregnant are more susceptible to the flu, getting a flu shot can reduce the chance of getting the flu by 50%!
+Women that are pregnant are more susceptible to the flu, getting a shot can reduce the chance of getting the flu by 50%!

 Children are also more prone to the flu.
 Because they are young and their immune systems haven’t had time to fully develop, a flu shot can help protect them from influenza.